igr/color-code/doc/13-function.md

 _Implicit_ arguments are always **configuration**.

-> ⚡️ Pro tip: It may be tricky to distinguish between configuration and the input arguments.
-Using CONTEXT helps.
+> ⚡️ Pro tip: Provide configuration parameters within FUNCTION ctor.

+It may be tricky to distinguish between configuration and input arguments.
+Think about the context a FUNCTION is applied to.

 ## Function declaration != FUNCTION